fynv/Three.V8/QGameDev/docs/index.md

 Currently the "Console" tab of the log areas mainly shows outputs from the bundling process and the scene editor.

-Since that a running Target has its own process (GamePlayer.exe), their outputs can be seen in their own consoles.
+Since that a running Target has its own process (QGamePlayer.exe), their outputs can be seen in their own consoles.

 ![](gameplayer.jpg)

-The console of GamePlayer.exe is hidden by default, and can be shown by dragging.
+The console of the GamePlayer is hidden by default, and can be shown by dragging.